Hassnaa9/parallel-matrix-multiplication-impl/README.md

 # parallel-matrix-multiplication-impl
-a high performance program with hpx library to calculate the multiplication of two matrices
+a high performance program with hpx library to calculate the multiplication of two matrices with parallel algorithm

 to Run this file you must
 * install hpx